RageLeague/ChallengeFight/README.md

 ## List of challenges

-Currently, there are 10 challenges that the player can attempt.
+Currently, there are 12 challenges that the player can attempt.

+* Enhanced Automech Boss: Defeat the Automech Boss.
+Except this time, he summons an Autodog every turn that protects him.
+* Defeat each of every generic, non-promoted npc class.
+And Kalandra, because reasons.
+The max team size of the opponent is reduced to 3.
 * Four Clobbers: Defeat 4 Bogger Clobbers.
 * Four Luminari: Defeat 4 Cult of Hesh Luminari.
 * Mark of the Assassin: Defeat Zyn, Hanbi, and Threekwa.